TobseF/XSwing-Plus/README.md

 ## 📦 Package
-You can build the game for distribution wich wil generate a runnable jar which includes all dependencies, resources and natives.
+You can build the game for distribution which will generate a runnable jar which includes all dependencies, resources and natives.
 ```shell
 gradle shadowJar
 ```
 This will packe the game to the output folder: `build\libs\`.

-> 💡 Keep in mind, that the game not only needs the resources in the `res` folder, but also the
+> 💡 Keep in mind that the game not only needs the resources in the `res` folder, but also the
 > native [LWJGL](https://www.lwjgl.org) bindings for your platform
 > (`.ddl` for Windows, `.so` Linux and `.jnilib` for Mac).
 > The `shadowJar` will copy all natives for all platforms to the build dir for you!